Chapter 27: Masters of War

 74 fastened it on the third try.

 As 63 fell into step beside him, boots clicking on the polished floor, 74 wondered if he got headaches too, if he also couldn’t sleep through the night.
-Then he wondered why he’d thought of it at all.
+He hoped so.
+He hoped 63 was in agony.

 It didn’t matter.

 He shrugged out of his shirt before the mirror, turning his arm to better see the red, raised scar tissue.
 He could not lift that arm to a ninety-degree angle.
-No one could ever find out or he’d be retired.
+No one could ever find out or he’d be Retired.

 “It’s all right to be afraid.”
 The soft voice came from somewhere behind him.